Got a question or want to discuss how we can help with your house sale? Call us 24/7 anytime

 What Is the Capital Gains Tax Allowance?

-The Capital Gains Tax (CGT) allowance is the amount of profit you can make from selling assets before any tax is due.
+The CGT allowance is the amount of profit you can make before paying any Capital Gains Tax.

-If your total gains in a tax year are below this threshold, no CGT is due.
-However, any unused allowance cannot be carried forward to future tax years.
+If your total gains are below this threshold, no CGT is due.
+Any unused allowance cannot be carried forward to future tax years.

 Example of How it Works: